 From there, it’s just a 17 minute (or so) ride to the bus stop directly in front of the Excalibur.

 It should be noted that the SDX bus, while popular, is not a good option for this route, as there is not an SDX bus stop real close to the Linq, as there is for the Deuce.

-A cab ride from the Linq to the Excalibur will – on average – cost you in the $13 range.
-Not a bad option if you’re headed to the Excalibur with multiple friends.
+A cab ride from the Linq to the Excalibur will – on average – cost you in the $14 range before tip.
+A recent UberX quote gave me a total of $9.48 (before tip).

 Driving from the Linq to Excalibur

 It’s 2.3 miles from the parking garage at The Linq to the Excalibur parking area on the west side of the hotel/casino.
 It’s about a ten minute drive.